Subaru Outback

 Spun off the Subaru Legacy mid-size sedan platform, the Outback started as a four-door, five-passenger wagon with increased ground clearance and more rugged styling.
 Subaru has had sales success with the Outback, first marketing it as a smaller alternative to sport utility vehicles or crossovers.
 Later versions grew closer in size to crossovers.
 Like all modern Subarus except the BRZ, the Outback is only offered in all-wheel drive; the system is best for inclement weather and light off-roading.
 For a time, Subaru also offered a different model, called the Outback Sport, based on the smaller Impreza sedan.
 The Outback is built at Subaru’s Lafayette, Ind., manufacturing facility.

-The redesigned 2020 Outback looks a lot like its predecessor, but it adopts a new platform designed to provide a better ride, improved handling and reduced noise levels.
-However, close observers will notice that the Outback also gets more prominent body cladding.
-Two engines are offered,
+The redesigned 2020 Outback looked a lot like its predecessor, but it adopted a new platform designed to provide a better ride, improved handling and reduced noise levels.
+Two engines are offered, including the Outback’s first turbocharged engine since 2009; a

 2025